Abortion Laws in Ghana

 Who can perform legal abortions in Ghana?

-- The law states that and abortion can only be performed by providers who are trained and registered by the Ghana Health Service, the Nurses and Midwives Council or the Medical and Dental Council.
-This includes Doctors, Midwives and Nurses.
+- Providers who are trained and registered by the Ghana Health Service, the Nurses and Midwives Council or the Medical and Dental Council.
+These include Doctors, Midwives and Nurses.

-- In addition, some community health care workers have also been trained and registered to perform abortions.
+- In addition, some community health care workers have also been trained and registered to perform abortions.vi

-Where can I go for safe abortion services in Ghana?
+Where can I go for legal abortion services in Ghana?

-- Safe abortions can be performed at registered public and private health facilities and at certain NGO supported clinics.
+Safe and legal abortions can be performed in Ghana can be performed at registered public and private health facilities and at certain NGO supported clinics.

 Note: Please try to ensure your chosen provider is registered and trained to perform an abortion.